6. Derby County

 4. Wolverhampton Wanderers

-Wolves have been performing extremely well in the past couple of seasons under the management of Nuno.
-Wolves were English League champions three times (1953–54, 1957–58 and 1958–59), under the management of Stan Cullis.
+Wolves have been performing extremely well in the past couple of seasons.
+Wolves were English League champions three times (1953–54, 1957–58, and 1958–59), under the management of Stan Cullis.
 They have also finished League runners-up on five occasions, most recently in 1959–60.
 Wolves have won the FA Cup four times and the Football League Cup twice.